ibexa/documentation-developer/docs/releases/updating_ez_platform.md

     ##### Migrate Landing Pages

     To update to v2.2 with existing Landing Pages, you need to use a dedicated script.
-    The script is contained in the `ezplatform-page-migration` bundle.
+    The script is contained in the `ezplatform-page-migration` bundle and **works since version v2.2.2**.
     To use it:

     1. Run `composer require ezsystems/ezplatform-page-migration`
     2. Add the bundle to `app/AppKernel.php`: `new EzSystems\EzPlatformPageMigrationBundle\EzPlatformPageMigrationBundle(),`